truzo/tomango-2018/site/content/blog/things-tomango-likes-week-15-april-2016.md

 title: "Things Tomango likes this week - 15 April 2016"
 author: "tom"
 date: 2016-04-15 14:26:58
-excerpt: The best things from the past 7 days in Brand, Web, and Marketing.
+description: The best things from the past 7 days in Brand, Web, and Marketing.
 This week - awesome looking pizza boxes, Go-Pros on cows, and a surprising use of a government EU leaflet.
 image: images/blog/shutterstock_347866958.jpg
 blog/categories:
  - brand